wp-plugins/facebook-page-feed-graph-api/readme.txt

 3. The new shortcode generator dashboard widget

 == Changelog ==
+= 1.2.3 =
+* Fixed bug where the admin dashboard and widgets pages would break if the WordPress installation is running on localhost and there is no internet connection
 = 1.2.2 =
 * Fixed posts option for widget
 = 1.2.1 =